hemanthnakkina/sunbeam-maas/clouds/prod/maas-enlist-machines/README.md

-# MAAS Machines Unit
+# MAAS Enlist Machines Unit

-This unit enlists multiple MAAS machines using the `machine` module.
+This unit enlists multiple MAAS machines using the `maas-enlist-machines` module.
 Machine configurations are defined in a variables file and dynamically generated into Terraform module calls.

 ## Usage